Grammarsalad/Macros_n_Functions/README.md

-# IE_Up_to_Date
+# IE up to Date
-This is just a repository where I keep all of the most up to date functions for my IE mods
+This is a default mod template I use as a starting point for all of my IE mods going forward.